abhiholkar/FlickerFeed/README.md

 # FlickerFeed

 Flicker Feed application displays public photo feeds.
 The app uses Flicker URL "https://api.flickr.com/services/feeds/photos_public.gne?lang=en-us&format=json&nojsoncallback=1"
-The fetched list is displayed as image gallery in list form and on click of item detail view shows relevant info on feed.
+The fetched list is displayed as image gallery in list form and on click of item, detail view shows relevant info for the item.
+The list is refreshed every 30 seconds.

 # Application Architecture.
-- Application uses MVVVM architecture & CLEAN architecture & principles of SOLID programming.
+- Application uses MVVM architecture & CLEAN architecture & principles of SOLID programming.
 - Dagger 2 is used for Dependency Injection and ButterKnife for View Injections.
 - Retrofit is used for Network layer.
-- RxJava2 is used for Background/Asychronous operations like Network call/ response transformation.
+- RxJava2 is used for Background/Asychronous operations like Network call/ response fetch and 30 secs refresh.
 - GSON library is used for parsing of data
 - Glide is used to fetch/resize images.
 - Application uses Mockito for Junit test cases.